 The WCCNM and NMWC partners' connection to local economic development is an area of focus that will continue to grow in the coming years.
 The NMWC partners will continue to work towards providing quality services that benefit and bolster the efforts of economic development organizations in the region and specifically in each of the four counties.
+The WCCNM Board will facilitate bringing industry and education together to address worker needs in priority sectors and collaborate with industry and education partners to develop solutions for workers to acquire essential skills in high-growth, high-demand sectors.

 An important component of effective economic development is ensuring that a skilled workforce can support business and economic growth.
 The WCCNM, through the Training and Service Provider Committee, works with the Adult & Dislocated Worker and Youth Program to forge strategic alliances between the workforce system, talent development (training providers), business, communities and economic development organizations.
-These alliances bring together the expertise to identify workforce needs and develop strategies and trainings to address skill gaps.
+These alliances bring together the expertise to identify workforce needs and develop strategies and trainings to address skill gaps, and other barriers to successful employment.
 The WCCNM has two members that represent economic development in the region and one that specifically participates in the Training and Service Provider Committee.
-Additionally, the WCCNM has created an Economic Development Ad Hoc Committee to strengthen the connection and collaboration between workforce development efforts and economic development.